DiogoAndreBotas/onfido-vending-machine/README.md

 ## Future Work

-- Develop a Command Line Interface application to interact with the Vending Machine's REST API
-- Improve Big O query times by adding a caching mechanism
+- Add error handling to the CLI app
 - Hosting the services on a cloud provider
 - Logging and Metrics (e.g. NewRelic, Datadog)
 - Error Reporting (e.g. Bugsnag)